ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/datadog-alerts-fail-load-test.md

 ## Requirements

 * A site/system to test.
 In this example, we will test a site already running as a ECS Service.
 This site is available at https://httpbin.test.loadimpact.com.
-* An already configured DataDog integration with a platform your site is running on.
-In our case it is DataDog integration with AWS, please refer to the official [DataDog AWS Integration Guide](https://docs.datadoghq.com/integrations/amazon_web_services) for details.
+* An already configured Datadog integration with a platform your site is running on.
+In our case it is Datadog integration with AWS, please refer to the official [Datadog AWS Integration Guide](https://docs.datadoghq.com/integrations/amazon_web_services) for details.
 * An account in LoadImpact with an appropriate [subscription](https://www.loadimpact.com/pricing).
-* An account in DataDog that allows us to create [monitors](https://docs.datadoghq.com/monitors).
+* An account in Datadog that allows us to create [monitors](https://docs.datadoghq.com/monitors).

 ***

-## Create a Monitor in DataDog
+## Create a Monitor in Datadog

-First, we want to create a monitor in DataDog which triggers an alert if CPU utilization reaches 100 units or more on the ECS Service.
+First, we want to create a monitor in Datadog which triggers an alert if CPU utilization reaches 100 units or more on the ECS Service.
 You may wish to monitor something else, so feel free to adjust this to meet your needs.
 While creating a monitor make next actions:
 * Choose  `Threshold alert` as a detection method
 * Choose `aws.ecs.service.cpuutilization` metric from `servicename:<your_service_name>` in "Define the metric" step